Skip to content

 The grade P is assigned for a letter grade of C- or better.
 If the student earns a grade of D+ or below, the grade will be recorded as NP.
 In both cases, the student’s grade will not be computed into the grade point average.
 A student may not repeat on a P/NP basis a course that was previously taken on a letter-graded basis.

-Credit for courses taken on a P/NP bases is limited to one-third of the total units taken and passed on the UC Merced campus at the time the degree is awarded.
+Credit for courses taken on a P/NP basis is limited to one-third of the total units taken and passed on the UC Merced campus at the time the degree is awarded.

-For graduate students, the grade P is not considered as meeting the academic criteria for satisfactory progress, for university-administered fellowships, or for academic appointments/employment.
-A graduate student may elect P/NP grading for one course only (a maximum of 4 units) per semester.
-Under no circumstances will courses taken P/NP count toward unit and degree requirements for any graduate degree program.
+For graduate students enrolled in undergraduate courses, the grade P is not considered as meeting the academic criteria for satisfactory progress, for university-administered fellowships, or for academic appointments/employment.
+A graduate student may elect P/NP grading for only one such course (a maximum of 4 units) per semester.
+Under no circumstances will such courses taken as P/NP count toward unit and degree requirements for any graduate degree program.

 1. Grade Satisfactory/Unsatisfactory (S/U)